DarrellLaycock/Cats_FTW/README.md

  Prerequisites:
  - Visual Studio 2019+ Community Edition

+In Visual Studio:
-- With Visual Studio 2019+ Community Edition, open soultion file Cats_FTW.sln
+1. open soultion file Cats_FTW.sln
-- Create blank SQL Server database or provide your IP Address and I can Open the Azure SQL Firewall
+2.Create blank SQL Server database or provide your IP Address and I can Open the Azure SQL Firewall
-- Update the connection string for SQLDbContext in Web.config
+3. Update the connection string for SQLDbContext in Web.config
-- If you created a new blank database, run following command in Visual Studio Package Manager Console:
+4. If you created a new blank database, run following command in Visual Studio Package Manager Console:

 ```sh
 pm> update-database